mechmotum/skijumpdesign/docs/analyze-jump.rst

    measured_surf.plot()

 Now that a surface has been created, a skier can be created.
-The skier can "ski" along the surface by extracting the data in the array before takeoff and using the ``slide_on()`` method which generates a skiing simulation trajectory.
+The skier can "ski" along the surface by extracting the data in the array before takeoff and using the :meth:`~skijumpdesign.skiers.Skier.slide_on` method which generates a skiing simulation trajectory.

 .. plot::
    :include-source: True